 This Plan is a blueprint for Shoreline's parks, recreation, and cultural services for the next six years and it lays the groundwork for many years to come.
-Investments made by previous generations created a great system of parks, open spaces, and programs that offer a highly valued mix of opportunities for people to play and enjoy their community.
-We know that change is coming to Shoreline.
-Parks, open spaces, and recreation opportunities play a critical role in who the City is becoming.
-If we neglect places and opportunities for people to gather, to play, and to build community, we neglect the soul of the community.
 Two key themes have given us the inspiration for this parks, recreation and open space plan: Securing our Foundation and Shaping our Future.